Candle Care 101

-There is a right way, and a wrong way, to burn a candle — and most people have no idea what it is.
+There is a right way and a wrong way to burn a candle, most people have no idea what it is.
 Take note of the following guidelines and you'll maximize the life of all your favorite Wickid candles.

 1. Trim the wick.
 Every.
 Single.
 Time.

 Each time you prepare to burn your candle, make sure the wick is between 1/8 and 1/4 inches long.
-You can trim it down by using scissors, nail clippers, or a specialized wick trimmer, but no matter how you do it, always trim first.
+You can trim it down by using scissors, nail clippers or a specialized wick trimmer.
+No matter how you do it, always trim first.
 Trimmed wicks will give you a cleaner, brighter burn.

 In addition, excessively long wicks cause smoldering, which is one reason you get that nasty sooting on your glass jar candles.
 Trimming the wick controls the flame and allows the candle to burn in a calm, even manner.